thiagosanches/iot-testing/README.md

 ## Source code
 [read-temperature-humidity-serial-protocol.ino](read-temperature-humidity-serial-protocol.ino)

-I defined a small 'protocol' that if Arduino receives a T or H char, it will respond back with the corresponding value.
+I defined a small and dumb 'protocol' which if Arduino receives a `T` or `H` char, it will respond back with the corresponding value.

 [read.py](read.py)

+The python script is the responsible to read the data from Arduino through the serial communication.

-#### Python Dependencies:
+#### Python Dependencies
 ```
 pip install pyserial
 pip install prometheus_client